Nutritional muscular dystrophy

 Nutritional Muscular Dystrophy (Nutritional Myopathy or White Muscle Disease) is a disease caused by a deficiency of selenium and vitamin E in dietary intake.
-Soils that contains low levels of selenium produce forages and grains that are deficient in selenium.
-Similarly, if the forage is of low quality or is not stored properly it may be deficient in vitamin E. If an animal consumes this type of diet without additional supplementation they become susceptible to this disease.
+Soils that contain low levels of selenium produce forages and grains that are deficient in selenium.
+Similarly, if the forage is of low quality or is not stored properly, it may be deficient in vitamin E. If an animal consumes this type of diet without additional supplementation they become susceptible to this disease.
 This condition often affects young ruminants, such as calves and lambs.

 Selenium and vitamin E are antioxidants.
 Therefore, deficiencies of these nutrients lead to oxidative damage to cells within the body.
 The muscle cells are the most vulnerable to damage in livestock species.

 Clinical symptoms

 The oxidative damage causes degeneration of muscles, in particular those within the skeletal and cardiac systems.
 If the cardiac muscles are impaired the animal may exhibit signs of respiratory distress.
 While deterioration of skeletal muscles results in stiffness, weakness, and recumbency.